Best fishing times: when is the best time to go fishing for maximum success

 In general, there’s been a lot written about solunar theory and why the moon matters when it comes to the best fishing times, but we’ll sum up what you need to know to save you a few thousand hours reading.

 A new moon, when no or very little moon is visible, has long been a favoured time to fish, along with a full moon.
-Research and records show that fish activity and catches during these periods, and in particular the days leading up to the new or full moon, are excellent.
+Research and records show that fish activity and catches during these periods, and in particular the days leading up to the new or full moon, are excellent, making this time of the lunar cycle one of the best fishing times.

-An hour or two either side of moon set and rise, like sunset and sunrise, are also very good bets for lots of species and big bass and catfish anglers are just one group to put a lot of credence behind these peak periods.
+An hour or two either side of moon set and rise, like sunset and sunrise, are also very good bets for lots of species and big bass, carp, shark and catfish anglers are just one group to put a lot of credence behind these peak periods.

-But, in general, when the moon is in one of these favourable positions and cycles, and when this favourable position coincides with dawn or dusk, that’s a great day and time to go fishing.
+But, in general, when the moon is in one of these favourable positions and cycles, and when this favourable position coincides with dawn or dusk, that’s going to be amongst the best day and time to plan a fishing trip.

-The best tides for saltwater (surf and boat) fishing
+Best fishing times: The best tides for saltwater (surf, pier, kayak and boat) fishing

-A full moon with an orbit closest to the earth, which occurs at various times of the year, results in the biggest tidal movements of the lunar year.
+A full or new moon with an orbit closest to the earth, which occurs at various times of the year, results in the biggest tidal movements of the lunar year.
 These are called King Tides.
 There are also big tidal cycles during Harvest Moons, Worm Moons and Wolf Moons, which are all just names for a full moon at various times of the year.
-A new moon also results in larger-than-usual tides.
+A new moon also results in larger-than-usual tides with the moon's elliptical orbit exerting more or less force on the earth's water depending on how far away it is at any given time.

-This significant tidal water movement drives much of the behaviour of food items; bait fish, crabs, crustaceans, worms, sandfleas etc. For example, shoals of baitfish will come into shallower water during these larger tidal cycles, with predatory fish following them for an easy meal.
+This tidal water movement drives much of the behaviour of many saltwater food items; bait fish, crabs, crustaceans, worms, sandfleas, plankton etc. For example, shoals of baitfish will come into shallower water during these larger tidal cycles looking for food items, with predatory fish following them for an easy meal.
 Crabs and prawns will leave their rocky homes to seek food and become dinner themselves.
 Sandworms will use the high tide periods when water is running over their burrow to stick their head out and grab prey, making them vulnerable to attack.
 Fish know this and behave accordingly to make the most of the opportunity.
 You should too.

-So for any sort of saltwater fishing, the days leading up to and including the larger tidal cycles – especially those around the new and full moons – are your go-to options for beach and boat fishing.
-If you can swing it to fish during this favourable moon and tide cycle over dawn or dusk, focusing on high tide times, then even more prey and predators will be active and catchable.
+So, for any sort of saltwater fishing, the days leading up to and including the larger tidal cycles – especially those around the new and full moons – are your go–to options for the best beach and boat fishing days.
+If you can swing it to fish during this favourable moon and tide cycle over dawn or dusk, focusing on high tide times, when the water temperature is favorable for your target species, then even more prey and predators will be active and catchable.

 Planning a fishing session on a day with a flatter tidal swing, less water moving, less favourable moon cycles, outside of dawn and dusk, or outside of the peak periods within that day’s tide, is likely to result in less action.

 Working out what specific fish you want to catch, or what species are common to your home waters, will allow you to identify their peak seasons and any adjustments you need to make to your fishing trip timing.
-Keeping records of time, day, conditions, catches and notes will help confirm this.
+Keeping records of time, day, conditions, catches, water temperatures and notes will help confirm this.

 If you know your local pond or beach spot has lots of species that respond well to warm water temperatures, for example, you’ll want to fish in the summer months.
-Maybe a deeper lake or reservoir holds warmer water in the winter and is a go-to option for cold weather catfish action, or a grayling-stocked lake offers winter takers.
-It’s up to you to research the best fishing times, gain experience and make a play based on what you know.
+Maybe a deeper lake or reservoir holds warmer water in the winter and is a go-to option for cold weather catfish action, or a grayling–stocked lake offers winter takers as they don't mind cold water.

 All the latest inspiration, tips and guides to help you plan your next Advnture!